crbilladeau/shoppinglist/README.md

 # Shopping List App

 Thanks for checking this out.
-This is my first desktop application that I built using a YouTube video guide from Traversy media (https://www.youtube.com/watch?v=kN1Czs0m1SU).
-I don't know if I'll edit this to make it nicer or more customized because it was mostly just a practice with creating and packaging the code in Electron.
+This project was built and packaged with Electron.

-Also, this is a desktop app, so I'm only displaying the code here.
-I'm unable to upload the application itself because of GitHub's space restrictions, but I'm looking into a way to host it as a download somewhere else!
+Due to size restrictions on Github, I am unable to upload the full app to the repository.